Karunabist/learning/README.md

 <details>
 <summary>MS(Cognative science, Machine learning paradigms for 2D/3D Segmentation and Detection)</summary>

-# How to apply to abroad universities for masters(particularly for us)
+# How to apply to abroad universities for masters

 [Step by step process](https://github.com/madanbaduwal/usa-university-application-process)

-# Intro to Computer Security
+# Computer and Network Security

 **Note: source/sender | -> encryption algorithm(cipher)+ (substitution(mapped into another element),transposition(plaintext are rearranged), product(substitution + transposition)) + public key, private key + assurance | -> secret message | -> channel -> | Server | -> secret message | -> decryption algorithm | -> destination/receiver | The strength of encryption algorithm is dependent on the length of key not the length of input**